Find Affordable College Courses

 $21,475 Average Tuition & Fees

-With a ranking of #8, University of Wisconsin - Milwaukee did quite well on this year’s best value schools for atmospheric sciences and meteorology students.
-UWM is a very large public school located in the large city of Milwaukee.
+University of Wisconsin - Milwaukee landed the #8 spot in the 2023 rankings for the best value atmospheric sciences and meteorology programs.
+UWM is a fairly large public school located in the city of Milwaukee.

 The average tuition and fees for an out-of-state undergraduate student at UWM are $21,475 a year.